Interested in buying a used piano? Shopping for one on Craigslist?

-Most people are not familiar with the inner workings of a piano and might not be able to tell if a certain piano is worth the amount it’s being sold for, but I can help.
+Most people are not familiar with the inner workings of a piano and might not be able to tell if a certain piano is worth the amount it’s being sold for, but here's some help.

 Schedule your piano tuning now.